tarwn/lessthandot-hugo/blogs/content/posts/2011-09-22-tips-and-tricks-to-make.md

 **> Query Results**

-**>> SQL Server:** Here, I can choose the default location for saving my results, if I don’t want to save it in the location Microsoft specifies.
+**>> SQL Server:** Here, I can choose the default location for saving my results, if I don't want to save it in the location Microsoft specifies.

 ![][11]